Make-ing my life easier

 Completion

-At this point everything is perfect, and well documented enough that I could refactor the whole blog, where spaghetti code is not only dominant but visible in its basic structure and organization as well, making it more manageable.
+At this point, everything is working perfectly and is well-documented enough that I could refactor the entire blog.
+Spaghetti code is not just prevalent but is visible in its very structure and organization, making maintenance challenging.
+This Makefile makes things far more manageable.

 Some extra thoughts

-It is truly fascinating that I managed within much less than fifteen minutes to:
+It’s truly fascinating that in much less than fifteen minutes, I managed to:

-- make another shell script obsolete (further reducing the mess that I had embraced and my discomfort)
+- Make another shell script obsolete, further reducing the mess I had embraced—and my discomfort along with it.

-- Better streamline the whole publish sequence by creating a central file to use (makefile)
+- Better streamline the entire publishing process by creating a central file to manage it (the Makefile).

-With minimal experience in using and creating Makefiles.
-In fact, I thought I could try my hand at creating this manually and googled Makefile templates before realizing what a waste of time this would be.
-Ah, what a wonderful and yet peculiar time to be alive!
+And all this with minimal experience in using and creating Makefiles.
+In fact, I initially considered writing one manually and even Googled Makefile templates before realizing what a waste of time that would be.
+Ah, what a wonderful and peculiar time to be alive!